Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 For the remainder of this section, we refer to our approach by DL-WF.
-We note that while comparing with other DL-based state-of-the-art phaseless imaging methods, we exclude comparisons with generative prior based methods as they require separately training a GAN using large amount of images from comparable image classes.
-One of the motivations of our approach is to avoid the cumbersome GAN network training and instead adopt an end-to-end training strategy that uses sample images and the corresponding intensity measurements of the reflected signals.
-Additionally, although our theoretical results do not establish performance improvement over generative prior based methods, there are several advantages of our exact recovery guarantee including the utilization of sufficient conditions that are not tied to specific decoding network architectures and the absence of imposing specific conditions on the trained network weight matrices as opposed to the existing theory for these methods.
-In this section, we include reconstruction results from two state-of-the-art DL-based approaches with comparable training complexities, namely, UPR~\cite{naimipour2020_upr} and prDeep~\cite{Metzler2018_prdeep}.
-UPR~\cite{naimipour2020_upr} uses an end-to-end training scheme with similar training dataset as DL-WF, while prDeep is a regularization by denoising~\cite{romano2017little} type approach for phaseless imaging introduced in~\cite{Metzler2018_prdeep}.
-We have used a $17$ layer DnCNN network with a similar architecture as the one presented in~\cite{zhang2017_dncnn} where the number of channels in each intermediate layer is $64$.
-Instead of patch extraction, due to the relatively small image dimensions, the entire image is taken as input to the denoising network.
+We note that while comparing with other DL-based state-of-the-art phaseless imaging approaches, we exclude comparisons with the generative prior based methods~\cite{hand2018phase, shamshad2018robust, hand2020compressive, shamshad2020robust}, as they require us to separately train a GAN using a large amount of images from comparable image classes.
+One of the motivations of our approach is to avoid the cumbersome GAN network training, and instead adopt an end-to-end training strategy that uses sample images and the corresponding intensity measurements.
+Additionally, although our theoretical results do not guarantee performance improvement over the generative prior based methods, there are several advantages of our exact recovery guarantee compared to the theoretical results derived in~\cite{hand2018phase, hand2020compressive} as summarized in Section~\ref{sec:convergence}.
+In this section, we instead include reconstruction results from two state-of-the-art DL-based approaches with comparable training complexities, namely, UPR~\cite{naimipour2020_upr} and prDeep~\cite{Metzler2018_prdeep}.
+UPR~\cite{naimipour2020_upr} uses an end-to-end training scheme, with similar training dataset requirement as DL-WF.
+On the other hand, prDeep is a regularization by denoising~\cite{romano2017little} type approach for phaseless imaging, and it implements a DnCNN~\cite{zhang2017_dncnn} for denoising.
+We have used a $17$ layer DnCNN network with a similar architecture as the one presented in~\cite{zhang2017_dncnn}, where the number of channels at each intermediate layer is $64$.
+Instead of patch extraction, due to the relatively small image dimensions under consideration here, we apply the entire image as input to the denoising network.
+For additional implementation details for UPR and prDeep, we followed the various hyper-parameter values suggested in~\cite{naimipour2020_upr} and~\cite{Metzler2018_prdeep}, respectively.